vgene/bencher_scrape/README.md

 ## Running the Tool

-After setting up your python and [scrapy](https://docs.scrapy.org/en/latest/intro/install.html) environments, simply run:
+After setting up your python and [scrapy](https://docs.scrapy.org/en/latest/intro/install.html) environments, you can just run the tool with the default configuration by simply running:

 `./bench.sh`

+The default configuration does the following:

+- [ ] Scrapes crates.io and downloads crates
+- [X] Benchmarks crates after compiling with _both_ (unmodified and modified) rustc versions
+- [ ] Runs crate tests using the version compiled with modified rust
+- [X] Diffs benchmark output and copies data-aggregation and plotting scripts into the crate directory

+In the following subdirectories under [crates](https://github.com/nataliepopescu/bencher_scrape/tree/master/crates):

+- [ ] better
+- [X] inconsistent
+- [ ] worse

+Run:

+`./bench.sh -h`

+To see the flags you can use to further tailor the script's functionality.

 Note that this script generates and aggregates the data as: